God designed us for generous living. This is true for those who are married and single.

 For those of you who are not currently married, here are a few money tips for you:

-- Be wise with clothing purchases.
+3. Be wise with clothing purchases.
 There is nothing wrong with wanting to look your best or keep up with clothing trends.
 As you purchase clothes, try to make cost-effective decisions.
 Spend more money on clothing staples, and less money on trends.
-That way, you won’t have a closet full of regret.
+That way, you wont have a closet full of regret.

-- Consider living in an affordable location.
-MSN put together a list of the most affordable cities for singles.
+6. Consider living is an affordable location.
+US News put together a list of the most affordable cities for singles.
 Check them out here.

 Whether you are single or married, God desires that we manage our money well so that you can live generously.
 Make financially sound choices today and free up yourself to live with open hands both now and in the future.